walker84837/ppmd-core/README.md

 [![Rust](https://github.com/walker84837/ppmd-core/actions/workflows/rust.yml/badge.svg)](https://github.com/walker84837/ppmd-core/actions/workflows/rust.yml)

 A pure-Rust implementation of the PPMd (Prediction by Partial Matching, variant D) compressor with an underlying range coder.
-Designed for simplicity, safety (no `unsafe`), and zero-dependency entropy coding in your Rust projects.
+Designed for safety (no `unsafe`), and zero-dependency entropy coding in your Rust projects.

 ## Features